aapaetsch/Web_page_indexing/README.md

 - Indexing of subpages for a webpage
   - It would be easy to implement subpages where they contribute to the scores of the parent page
 - Queries have not yet been added
+- Eventually want to use elasticsearch to store indexed data
+- Deleting sites